ArenKDesai/Aren-s-Notes/Big Data Systems/Spark.md

 	.option("inferSchema", True)
 	.load("hdfs://nn:9000/sf.csv))
 ```
-is schema inferencing which includes 17 tasks
+is schema inferencing which includes 17 tasks and 33 seconds, and has to read the whole file.